 - I worked with the smartphone keyboard app SwiftKey on figuring out how people are really using emoji from their massive data collection, which became this talk at South by Southwest

-Other consulting work I can’t share online, but I’m happy to chat about your project if you want to understand what people need from communications technology.
+Other consulting work I can’t share online, but see my contact page if you want to chat about your project!